sruon/FFXI-EventsDump/dumps/Aht Urhgan Whitegate2/16982156 - Naja Salaheem.md

   1: 0x0CDC [0x6F] WAIT_FRAME_DELAY: Yield until WaitTime reaches zero
   2: 0x0CDD [0x70] WAIT_ENTITY_RENDER_FLAG: Wait while EventEntity->Render.Flags3 bit 2 is set (cancel turn if not)
   3: 0x0CDE [0x1D] PRINT_EVENT_MESSAGE(message_id=9543*)
-    → "Ah, just the mercenary I wanted to see.\u0007Tell me, have ya been to Nyzul Isle at all?\u007F1\u0000\u0007"
+    → "Ah, just the mercenary I wanted to see.
+Tell me, have ya been to Nyzul Isle at all?"
   4: 0x0CE1 [0x23] WAIT_FOR_DIALOG_INTERACTION
   5: 0x0CE2 [0x24] CREATE_DIALOG(message_id=9544*, default_option=0*, option_flags=0*)
-    → "Been to Nyzul Isle?\u0007\u000BI just got back from there!\u0007Not recently, no.\u007F1\u0000\u0007"
+    → "Been to Nyzul Isle?
+[I just got back from there!/Not recently, no.]"
   6: 0x0CE9 [0x25] WAIT_DIALOG_SELECT()
   7: 0x0CEA [0x02] IF !(Work_Zone[0] == 1*) GOTO 0x0CFC
   8: 0x0CF2 [0x1D] PRINT_EVENT_MESSAGE(message_id=9548*)
-    → "No?\u0007Well...I heard that there was a lot of trrreasure to be found.
-Got my whiskers to twitchin', is all.\u0007Carry on, soldier.\u007F1\u0000\u0007"
+    → "No?
+Well...I heard that there was a lot of trrreasure to be found.
+Got my whiskers to twitchin', is all.
+Carry on, soldier."
   9: 0x0CF5 [0x23] WAIT_FOR_DIALOG_INTERACTION
  10: 0x0CF6 [0x01] GOTO 0x0D26

 SUBROUTINE_0CFC:
  11: 0x0CFC [0x1D] PRINT_EVENT_MESSAGE(message_id=9545*)
-    → "Is that rrright!?\u0007I should've expected nothing less from ya, \u000C\u0000[entry-level employee/Private Second Class/Private First Class/Superior Private/Lance Corporal/Corporal/Sergeant/Sergeant Major/Chief Sergeant/Second Lieutenant/First Lieutenant/Captain] \u0008.
-So, what's it like in there?\u007F1\u0000\u0007"
+    → "Is that rrright!?
+I should've expected nothing less from ya, [entry-level employee/Private Second Class/Private First Class/Superior Private/Lance Corporal/Corporal/Sergeant/Sergeant Major/Chief Sergeant/Second Lieutenant/First Lieutenant/Captain] <Player>.
+So, what's it like in there?"
  12: 0x0CFF [0x23] WAIT_FOR_DIALOG_INTERACTION
  13: 0x0D00 [0x24] CREATE_DIALOG(message_id=9546*, default_option=0*, option_flags=0*)
-    → "What's it like?\u0007\u000BFull of nasty monsters.\u0007Not as tough as you'd think.\u007F1\u0000\u0007"
+    → "What's it like?
+[Full of nasty monsters./Not as tough as you'd think.]"
  14: 0x0D07 [0x25] WAIT_DIALOG_SELECT()
  15: 0x0D08 [0x02] IF !(Work_Zone[0] == 0*) GOTO 0x0D17
  16: 0x0D10 [0x1D] PRINT_EVENT_MESSAGE(message_id=9547*)
-    → "Hmmm...\u0007Well...I heard that there was a lot of trrreasure to be found.
-Got my whiskers to twitchin', is all.\u007F1\u0000\u0007"
+    → "Hmmm...
+Well...I heard that there was a lot of trrreasure to be found.
+Got my whiskers to twitchin', is all."
  17: 0x0D13 [0x23] WAIT_FOR_DIALOG_INTERACTION
  18: 0x0D14 [0x01] GOTO 0x0D26
  19: 0x0D17 [0x02] IF !(Work_Zone[0] == 1*) GOTO 0x0D26
  20: 0x0D1F [0x1D] PRINT_EVENT_MESSAGE(message_id=9547*)
-    → "Hmmm...\u0007Well...I heard that there was a lot of trrreasure to be found.
-Got my whiskers to twitchin', is all.\u007F1\u0000\u0007"
+    → "Hmmm...
+Well...I heard that there was a lot of trrreasure to be found.
+Got my whiskers to twitchin', is all."
  21: 0x0D22 [0x23] WAIT_FOR_DIALOG_INTERACTION
  22: 0x0D23 [0x01] GOTO 0x0D26